Sign in Create account

 • sc – single crochet stitch

-• cotton yarn (I am using 2 diferent colors)
+• Cotton yarn (I am using 2 different colors)

-Before you begin just do not panic and have in mind that the end butterfly comes out flat.
+Before you begin, just do not panic and have in mind that the end butterfly comes out flat.
 You will have a bit of a hard time crocheting in the round but just stick to it.
-If you need you can always adjust your work with folding it.
+If you need, you can always adjust your work by folding it.

-• Each row is a multiply of 8 spaces
+• Each row is a multiple of 8 spaces

-• When the last row is done you simply fold the crochet butterfly in half (you get 4 of the "corners" on each side)
+• When the last row is done, you simply fold the crochet butterfly in half (you will get 4 of the "corners" on each side)

-• You can leave in Row 3 the picot stitch out and you will have more round edged wings
+• You can leave out the picot stitch in Row 3 for more rounded wings

-• If you opt for skipping the picot stitch you can make a Row 4 that is made from single crochet stitches all around in even a different color
+• If you opt for skipping the picot stitch, you can make Row 4 with single crochet stitches all around in even a different color

-• If you made the Row 4 - you can add the picot there - so many options how to alter the pattern
+• If you make Row 4, you can add the picot there; there are many options for altering the pattern

-• I like my butterfly to be a bit more fixed, so I leave a bit longer end tail and sew the two half together - but not to tight
+• I like my butterfly to be a bit more fixed, so I leave a longer end tail and sew the two halves together, but not too tight

 slip stitch into the ch2 space